 Giacomazzi says that the village-turned-hotel will give tourists an opportunity for a digital detox.
 Tourists will immerse themselves in the untouched, centuries-old rustic beauty of the hamlet.
 They will also be able to explore cultural sites, hike the scenic Verzasca Valley and savor the local restaurants.

-The full three-stage restoration plan comes with a price tag of $6.5 million.
-The foundation has raised only $2.7 million so far, through bank loans and public funding.
+The full three-stage restoration plan came with a price tag of 3.6 million francs.
 In June 2017, the project won the Swiss hotel and restaurant association's Hotel Innovation Award.
-However, there are still many problems to overcome, like fixing issues related to infrastructure, water supply, road access to the village and fundraising.

 You will know you have arrived when a handful of kind residents wave at you!